flogbl/buf_read_splitter/README.md

 assert_eq!(words.len(), 5);
 ```
 \
-And to manage more complexe pattern, the trait `Matcher` has to be implemented.\
+To manage more complexe pattern, the trait `Matcher` has to be implemented.\
 For example above a Matcher able to split a stream at each Mac, Unix or Windows end of line (note the use of the position in the separator determination function) :
 ```rust
 use buf_read_splitter::{